 Plastic Patrol was set up in 2016 and we have already made great strides to remove litter from over 80 countries around the world.
 We combine community action with disruptive technology to gather important data for scientific research into waste that escapes into nature.
 With your help we can continue our mission to stop pollution at the source.

 Plastic pollution is an environmental catastrophe affecting life in all forms, including ourselves, across the world.
 By 2050, the weight of plastic in the ocean could be two times the weight of all the fish that live there.
 We are responsible.
 Plastic is entirely man-made and so every piece of plastic you see littering the planet is a direct result of our actions.

 We want a future where our environment is not threatened by single use materials.
 A future where people and nature thrive.
 A future for adventure and life free of pollution.

 Plastic Patrol combines community action, technology and science to clean-up, understand and solve the problem.
 We work in three key areas:

-• Citizen science using the Plastic Patrol app to collect data on pollution
+• Citizen science using our app, Planet Patrol, to collect data on pollution

 • Developing partnerships with businesses, organisations and individuals to raise awareness and help implement sustainable practices